Mr-Fougere/study_test/README.md

 - Quality over quantity, better half of the features 100% done, than 100% of the features half-done.

 ## Assignment :
-  - You are asked to build a simple Quizz App
+  - You are asked to build a simple Quiz App around the Pokemon universe using the [PokeApi](https://pokeapi.co/).
+  - The quizzes can have any shape as you want or imagine (What is this Pokemon ?, What is the type of this Pokemon ?, etc.)

 ### User
- [ ] A user can log in with a valid username and password through a login screen
+- [ ] A user can log in with a valid username and password through a login screen

- [ ] A user can see a collection of quizzes
+- [ ] A user can see a collection of quizzes

- [ ] A user can start a quizz
+- [ ] A user can start a quiz

- [ ] A user can answer 3 questions on a quizz
+- [ ] A user can answer 5 questions on a quiz

- [ ] A user can see the scores of his quizzes
+- [ ] A user can see the scores of his quizzes

 ### Quizz
- [ ] A quizz has a Title
+- [ ] A quizz has a Title

- [ ] A quizz has a maximum of 3 questions
+- [ ] A quizz has a maximum of 5 questions

- [ ] A quizz is considered passed if +60% of questions are answered correctly
+- [ ] A quizz is considered passed if +60% of questions are answered correctly

 ### Question
- [ ] A question has a maximum of 4 answers
+- [ ] A question has a maximum of 4 answers

- [ ] A question has only 1 possible correct answer
+- [ ] A question has only 1 possible correct answer

 ## Bonus
 - Some nice to haves, when there is time to spare.

- [ ] A quizz can have a dificulty level
+- [ ] A quizz can have a dificulty level

- [ ] Add admin role
+- [ ] Add admin role

- [ ] A user with admin role can create and edit quizzes
+- [ ] A user with admin role can create and edit quizzes

- [ ] A user can come back to a started quizz at the question he stopped
+- [ ] A user can come back to a started quizz at the question he stopped

- [ ] Add or improve a feature of your own choice
+- [ ] Add or improve a feature of your own choice